 In the educational sector, inclusion is also a key problem with some barriers more deep-rooted e.g.

 - Physical barriers and accessibility still remains a major barrier in the UK and beyond.
-Students with learning and physical disability are less likely to access education and resources due to unavailable ramps, doors and well trained personnel.
+Students with learning and/or physical disabilities are less likely to access education and resources due to limited infrastructure and well trained personnel.